schoko11/KEKO-WEB/README.md

 # KEKO-WEB
 Control the Kemper from Web

 This is a design draft!
-Any real functionality is not implemented yet.
 The midi Connection should be done with bluetooth(i use a cme widi pro), so this should be useable with android!

 On Startup there is a Dialog requesting Midi in and Out connection.
 The information is stored in the browser via localstorage (midi in: KEKO_MIDI_IN, midi out: KEKO_MIDI_OUT).